 New lighting designs include sculptural, open-style fixtures that don’t block the view.
-For instance, integrated LED fixtures are starting to build in a replacement module so you don’t have to replace the entire fixture in 8 to 10 years.
+For instance, integrated LED fixtures are starting to build in a replacement module, so you don’t have to replace the entire fixture in 8 to 10 years.
 Installing bath vanity sconces either vertically or horizontally continue to be popular.
 Similarly, brands continue to expand their fixture finish offerings to stay competitive.

 Luxury Vinyl Tile or Plank are very popular flooring choices.
-They’re kid and pet friendly and easy to clean.
+They’re kid and pet-friendly, and easy to clean.
 Brands are constantly improving the wood plank screen techniques to look more realistic.
 Many strong brands keep the product competitive and varied.
 Tile designs are mimicking stone, concrete and linear textures for more contemporary settings.
 Solid and engineered hardwoods continue to stand the test of time.

-“I feel that in 2021, we will be more apt to not play it as safe,” Heather says.
+“I feel that in 2021, we will be more apt not to play it as safe,” Heather says.
 “Let your bottled-up personality shine through design; It’s time to make your statement!”

 The design team at Mountainwood Homes works with many clients who have different projects, styles, and personalities.
 In other words, we’re constantly seeing a variety of materials, products, and concepts come to life.